devmiyax/yabause/_entries/android_devices.md

 * Confirmed **not** to work
   - Nexus Player
-  - Galaxy sereices which have Mali GPU
+  - Galaxy devices which have Mali GPU
   - Galaxy Mega 6.3（meliuslteatt）
   - Zenfone2（Z00A_1)
   - HTC One max（t6ul）